mmm111mmm/inacityinthefuture/next.md

 We told Java about your variable.
 And your variable has a name.

-We can now use this name to give your variable a **value**.
+We can now use the variable name to give your variable a **value**.

+We can use the variable name, then a space, then the equals sign, `=`, then the value.

-If you create a string variable called name, you can say:
+For example, if you create a string variable called name, you can say:

 ```java
 name = "Aaron";
 ```

-This is called **defining** your variable.
-Defining a variable is a statement.
-So you end it with a semi-colon, `;`.

 If you create a int variable called age, you can say: